sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - You have checks in place to ensure that any time limited compliance requirements are maintained.
+* - You must have checks in place to ensure that any time limited compliance requirements are maintained.
   - This includes ensuring contracts remain in valid and action is promptly taken should they expire.
     Any changes in the status of responsible persons should also be monitored, for example a data owner leaving an organisation.
   - Mandatory
-* - You have checks in place to ensure that changes in regulations are met for a project.
+* - You must have checks in place to ensure that changes in regulations are met for a project.
   -
   - Mandatory
 ```